 If you are lactose intolerant, you may be able to tolerate kefir because the lactose has been pre-digested by the lactic-acid bacteria.
 If using cow’s milk is still a problem, goat’s milk can be used.
 This milk is often more digestible for people with dairy intolerance.

-Put one to two tablespoons of kefir grains in a glass jar.
+To make your own kefir, add one to two tablespoons of kefir grains in a glass jar.
 The more grains you use, the quicker it will culture.
 Kefir grains can be purchased online or in grocery and health-food stores.
-Add approximately two cups of milk, leaving a one inch head-space.
+Add approximately two cups of milk, leaving a one-inch head-space.
 Put the lid on and leave, at room temperature, for 12 to 36 hours.
 When it starts to look clabbered, it is ready.
 Simply strain off the liquid to drink and put the kefir grains into a clean jar to start your next batch.

 Another food that is touted as being good for us is yogurt.
 The benefits of yogurt, made the way it has traditionally been made throughout time, does have powerful health benefits.
 It is denser in protein, mineral, and vitamin content than just about any other food.
 Sadly, most of the yogurt we buy at the grocery store has undergone a very short fermentation process, sometimes fermenting no longer than one hour.
 They are also high in sugar and have artificial flavorings.
 The high-quality yogurt is also high in price.
 Fortunately, you can save money and make a healthier yogurt at home.
 Best of all, it is one of the easiest things to make so there is no need to be intimidated.